syncthing/docs/users/config.rst

 .. note::
    The config examples are present for illustration.
 Do **not** copy them entirely to use as your config.
-They are likely out-of-date and the values might not correspond any more to the defaults.
+They are likely out-of-date and the values may no longer correspond to the defaults.

 .. code-block:: xml